-It is well known that the CSP formalism (Constraint Satisfaction Problems [17]) is important in the field of AI to express and then to efficiently solve a large class of problems.
-A CSP, also called constraint network, consists in a set of variables X which must be assigned a value from their associated finite domains given by D, and a solution must satisfy a finite set C of constraints.
-Classical approaches to find solutions are based on backtracking algorithms whose time complexity cost is $O(e.a.d^n)$ where n is the number of variables, e is the number of constraints, a denotes a bound on constraint arity, and d is the maximum size of domains, assuming that the cost of a constraint check is O(a).
+It is well known that the CSP formalism (Constraint Satisfaction Problems [1]) is important in the field of AI to express and then to efficiently solve a large class of problems.
+A CSP, also called constraint network, consists of a set of variables X, each of which must be assigned a value in its associated finite domain from D, and a solution must satisfy a finite set C of constraints.
+Classical approaches to find solutions are based on backtracking algorithms whose time complexity cost is $O(e.a.d^n)$ where n is the number of variables, e is the number of constraints, e denotes a bound on constraint arity, and e is the maximum size of domains, assuming that the cost of a constraint check is O(e).
 To efficiently solve CSP, algorithms use classically filtering techniques, before search as preprocessing or during search.
 The quality of this basic tool is generally crucial for the efficiency of the search.